-You might get a kick out of this commercial I made a few years ago advertising gym equipment using Intel processors: http://www.youtube.com/watch?v=YU7-cvQLZeY
+You might get a kick out of a commercial I made a few years ago advertising gym equipment.
+Google my name to find all of my online acting work.

 If it’s too expensive to join a gym or you don’t like the regimen, then get outdoors and start walking.
 That doesn’t cost anything.
 Or, do your power walk at your local mall.
 It’s safe, interesting and free with air conditioning thrown in at no extra charge.
 Replicate the musical accompaniment of a gym by listening through ear buds on your favorite technology device.

 What about your dog?
 It needs walking and loves it most when it’s you on the other end of the leash.
 When did “dog walker” become a profession?
 Why aren’t you walking Blondie or Milo or BooBoo yourself?
 Think of it as dog/owner bonding with exercise thrown in as a bonus.
 When I had a dog and walked her in my neighborhood, I encountered neighbors I had never met before walking their pooches.
-As an aside, dogs sniffing each other is also a perfect ice-breaker for their owners to get to know each other.
+As an aside, dogs sniffing each other is also a perfect ice-breaker for their owners to get to know one another.
 If you don’t have a dog, one sniffing your crotch is an opportunity to start a conversation with its human.
 You just might make a new friend.
-Then, you could walk together and get some exercise.
+Then, you could walk together and get some conditioning and socializing.

-You can’t miss your daily daytime dose of “As the Stomach Turns,” you say?
+You can’t miss your daily daytime dose of (insert your favorite soap opera), you say?
 Record it and watch it in the evening.
-Use the daylight hours to be out there exchanging your stress and depression for some rays and exercise.
+Use the daylight hours to be out there exchanging your stress and depression for some rays and a physical tuneup.

 Please pass my blog along to anyone else who might be interested and post it on your Facebook, Twitter and other social media.
 If you want to be automatically notified when I post a new blog, click on the “Follow” button in the upper right corner of this page and fill in the information.
 To read my other blog posts, scroll down on this page or click on “Recent Posts” or “Archives” under the Follow button.